pointlesspun/hand-of-cards/README.md

   * [done] move active player to model
   * [done] add button to change active player

-  * Turn off focus card on anything but the active player
+  * [done] Turn off focus card on anything but the active player
+    * [done] Fix bug with indicators when switching players
-  * Update indicators & button state based on active player
+  * [done] Update indicators & button state based on active player
   * Change carousel scale based on whether or not the player is active
+  * Fix width of carousel

   * Move card & deck counter to carousel-container
   * fix play animations so play & draw go the right position